 By 2014, Scott and Jane’s relationship was over.
 When Scott saw his GP in February 2014, “it was noted that his mood was good with Mirtazapine and it was planned that he should continue to take this medication.”

-At some time between February 19th and 22nd, 36-year-old Shelley Christopher fatally stabbed her partner Richard Brown (42) and her 4-year-old daughter Sophia.
+At some time between February 19th and 22nd in 2015, 36-year-old Shelley Christopher fatally stabbed her partner Richard Brown (42) and her 4-year-old daughter Sophia.
 She also caused serious injuries to her 18-month-old daughter Maria.
 On February 26th, Shelly took Maria to A&E, where Maria was treated for wounds to her chest which had become infected.
 Staff grew suspicious, and notified the Police.
 The following day, police officers found the bodies of her partner and daughter when they broke into their flat in Notting Hill, West London.

 In October 2015, Shelley was found not guilty of murder on the grounds of insanity.
 The court had heard that, days before killing Richard (left) and Sophia, Shelley went to St Charles Mental Health Unit in North Kensington where she told staff that someone was “out to get” her.
 She then left the unit before her assessment was complete because she thought there were vampires there.
 The judge imposed a hospital order and an unlimited restriction order “as she presents a risk of serious harm to the public when she is mentally ill“.